chantastic/sites/chan.dev/src/content/posts/twice.md

 ---
 title: Twice
-description: "For any goal, break the project into small parts with a pass-fail criteria.
-Then pass… or fail."
+description: 'For any goal, break the project into small parts with a pass-fail criteria.
+Then pass… or fail.'
 publishDate: 2022-08-24
 ---